Discover more from On Humanity

 My hypothesis is that freeing ourselves of personal bias against some of the worldviews we may perceive negatively — by defaulting into a state of forgiveness — is an essential element for the collaborative exercise of doing good together to have a chance at transforming one’s attitude toward their outgroup.
 Repeating this process over and over across different pods would enable the possibility of many (perhaps not changed but..) refreshed minds.
 These questions are a blueprint for each conversation.

-For such an initially ambitious goal to succeed, it is my pleasure (and a necessity!) to invite and strongly encourage you (yes, you!) to consider participating either as a podcast guest — if you have personal insights to share on any of the questions and would like to spread word about a cause or project you are passionate about — or as a host, where you would interview a friend, colleague, or family member.
+For such an initially ambitious goal to succeed, it is my pleasure (and a necessity!) to invite and strongly encourage you (yes, you!) to consider participating either as a podcast guest — if you have personal insights to share on any of the questions and would like to spread the word about a cause or project you are passionate about — or as a host, where you would interview a friend, colleague, or family member.
 The first episode with a friend has already been recorded and will be released soon.
 Please comment below if you are up for either task (do not worry: each process will be guided from start to finish).
-If you use Discord, please signal if you would like to be added to the Discord server that has been set up to facilitate the connection phase.

 The existing content will be continuously uploaded to the website as the community grows organically.
 Growth will be more dynamic the more of your own connections you share this initiative with.
 You are likewise welcome to contribute your definition of “mindset of abundance” directly through the homepage to add to this growing list.